SummaryRead the full fact sheet

 - safe to use – that is, it should not damage the nipple or areola, or cause muscle strain

-Suggestions for using a hand-held pump are as follows:
+Suggestions for using hand-held and electric pumps are as follows:

 - Stimulate the let-down reflex by hand.
-Once the milk has started flowing, switch to the pump.
+Once the milk has started flowing, start using the pump.

-- Place the flange of the pump directly over your nipple and hold it firmly against your breast.
+- Place the pump shield directly over your nipple (make sure your nipple is in the centre) and hold it firmly against your breast.

 - Adjust the suction strength so that it is comfortable and not causing any pain or discomfort.
 Excess suction will not result in the removal of extra milk, and may result in pain and nipple damage.

-- Finish expressing by hand for a few moments to remove the last drops of rich milk.
+- Finish expressing by hand for a few moments to help with getting as much breastmilk as possible.

-- Give yourself time to learn how to express milk properly; it is a learned skill like any other.
+- Give yourself time to learn how to express breastmilk.
 Don’t hesitate to ask for professional help.

-- Express as often as you would breastfeed in order to maintain your milk supply.
-For example, if your baby feeds six times over a 24-hour period, you need to express at least six times.
+- Express as often as you would breastfeed in order to maintain your breastmilk supply.
+For example, if your baby feeds 8 times over a 24-hour period, you need to express at least 8 times.

-- Express more often if you find you cannot keep up with your baby’s demands.
-You may need to express every two hours during the daytime for one to two days.
+- Express more often if you find you need to increase your breastmilk supply.
+You can express every 2 hours during the daytime for one to 2 days.

-- If your baby cannot breastfeed and you are trying to establish your milk supply, you will need to express ten to twelve times over a 24-hour period.
+- If your baby cannot breastfeed and you are trying to establish your milk supply, you will need to express 8 to 10 times over a 24-hour period.

-- Most women will use a bottle to give their expressed breastmilk, however some may choose to use a cup.
+- Most women will use a bottle to give their expressed breastmilk to their baby, however some may choose to use a cup.
 It is best to discuss the best way to feed your expressed milk to your baby with your maternal and child health nurse.

-Breast milk must be stored correctly to reduce the potential for bacterial growth.
+Breastmilk must be stored correctly to reduce the potential for bacterial growth.
+Suggestions include:

 - Use fresh breastmilk whenever possible.

 - Express into clean and sterilised containers.
-These may be glass, plastic or sealable plastic bags.
+These may be glass, plastic (BPA-free) or sealable plastic bags.

 - Label each container with the time and date the breastmilk was expressed.